 In § 3, I argue that epenthesis is not a phonological operation.
-There are two reasons for that.
+There are two reasons for this.
 As every grammar module, the phonology is deterministic and cannot provide evaluative statements about itself.
 If no evaluation is present, the statement ‘ill-formed representation’ cannot be done and, thus, there is no need to repair something.
 Epenthesis is also a more complex process than the default phonological operations as gov, lic and association.
 It uses association as its own operation and supplement it with melody insertion.
-Different ontological status of association and insertion implies that epenthesis is not a computational process.
-On the basis of Scheer’s (2014) theory of the post-phonological Spell-Out, I claim that the repair techniques as epenthesis and elision are epiphenomena of lexical insertion.
+The different ontological status of association and insertion implies that epenthesis is not a computational process.
+On the basis of Scheer’s (2014) theory of the post-phonological Spell-Out, I claim that the repair techniques as epenthesis and elision are an epiphenomena of lexical insertion.
 At the phonology-phonetics interface, there is a lexicon which exchanges the phonological structures with the phonetic material. gov and lic must be present in the lexical records as well as association, since all three operations are of the same kind – they are relationships.
 Communication between a module and an interface lexicon is governed by a principle that I call Spell-Out Isomorphism: (a) every module communicates with its lexicon in the same way, (b) every lexicon stores the records in the same way.
-I also argue that the (a) property stands on the Elsewhere Principle (Kiparsky 1973; Neeleman & Szendröi 2007).
-The empty nuclei which are governed are exchanged with phonetic zero.
-The empty nuclei which are not governed are exchanged with [ε].
+I also argue that the property (a) stands on the Elsewhere Principle (Kiparsky 1973; Neeleman & Szendröi 2007).
+The empty nuclei which are governed are exchanged with phonetic zero, while those which are not governed are exchanged with [ε].
 No special operations as epenthesis or elision are needed anymore.

 In § 4, I claim that if Spell-Out Isomorphism Hypothesis is correct, then its (b)-property serves as a referee for the morphosyntactic theories: it prefers the phrase Spell-Out theories to the head Spell-Out ones.